OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/area_modules/Project_Todos.md

 **Difference between "Link object" and "Add link "**<br>
 Often, while creating a to-do, the need arises to create another decision, an additional appointment or another to-do.
-With the **"Add link "** button, you can create these objects again and they are then automatically linked to the current decision.
+With the **"Add link"** button, you can create these objects again and they are then automatically linked to the current decision.
 The long diversions (select another object type, create a new object, return to the decision and only then create the link) are thus eliminated.

 ![projekte_todo_objektlink1_v1_de.png](assets/projekte_todo_objektlink1_v1_de.png){ class="shadow lightbox" }